 Through active participation in the course, you will have the opportunity to develop an understanding of current equine scientific knowledge and its application to the practical environment.
 You will also develop an awareness of event management and marketing techniques, including social media strategies, in order to promote entrepreneurship and business growth.

 This modular programme offers both riding and non-riding options.
 It will be delivered through engaging lectures and practical studies in our laboratories and on-site equestrian centre and through work-based learning, equivalent to one day per week on placement.
 This will be enhanced through field trips (mandatory and voluntary) to enable you to apply theory to practice.

 Your learning will be supported by our highly qualified teaching team who have a wealth of academic and professional experience in many specialist areas.
 Guest speakers will also ensure that you receive the most up-to-date professional experience and knowledge.

-Delivered at the Derby College Broomfield Hall Campus, the programme includes 8 hours of taught material each week with a minimum of 8 hours of expected self-study per week.
+Delivered at the Derby College Group Broomfield Hall Campus, the programme includes eight hours of taught material each week with a minimum of eight hours of expected self-study per week.
 This programme will run with a minimum of six students.
 The course offers both riding and non-riding options.

 All students benefit from access to the UDO online platform, the Derby College Learning Resources Centre, the University of Derby library, and the College’s Moodle pages.